 The new trailer opens with Moore’s ageing actress engaged in a heated phone call.
 That scene alone goes someway to explaining how she bagged the Best Actress award earlier this year at Cannes.
 Moore is a multi-faceted powerhouse of confusion and self-doubt.
 Without giving too much away, the rest of the preview descends into a compelling snarl of madness.

 Set to hit theatres on October 31st in Canada, we’ll keep you posted when Maps To The Stars lands a US release.
-Until then, please, check out the trailer below.

 With this tale of a secret-filled Hollywood family on the verge of implosion, award-winning director David Cronenberg forges both a wicked social satire and a very human ghost story from our celebrity-obsessed culture.
 From a screenplay by acclaimed author, screenwriter and West Coast chronicler Bruce Wagner, and featuring an ensemble cast that includes Julianne Moore, Mia Wasikowska, John Cusack, Robert Pattinson, Olivia Williams and Sarah Gadon, MAPS TO THE STARS tours the seductive allure and the tender, darkly comic underbelly of contemporary success.